elkcityhazard/chef-frank/content/recipes/quick-and-easy-chicken-recipes/easy-chicken-stir-fry/index.md

 date: 2019-12-15T01:03:31+00:00

 ---
 Esy Chicken Stir Fry Recipe is a ten minute prep, served over any rice.
 Fresh vegetables and chicken stir fried at 450&#8457;.
-Chicken Stir Fry for a Quick Easy Dinner tonight!
+Chicken Stir Fry for a Quick Dinner tonight!

 ## Chicken Stir Fry Ingredients